Ghosts & Spooks, Local History & Interest

 Chronicles of Tarrytown and Sleepy Hollow, by Edgar Mayhew Bacon

-Two ghostly horseman.
+Two ghostly horsemen.
 One gallops headless out of the pages of Irving’s The Legend of Sleepy Hollow and the other rides alongside from the pages of history books.
 The Van Tassel’s at their harvest feast sit around the crackling fire to regale guests with ghost stories.
-They speak of the Spook Rock, Raven Rock, the Headless Horseman, and they speak of none other than the poor tragic ghost of the British Spy Major John André.
+They speak of the Spook Rock, Raven Rock, and the Headless Horseman.
+They also speak of none other than the poor and tragic ghost of the British Spy Major John André.
 Here is where lore and legend blend with history.

-The creek where André’s ghost comes to a halt.
+The creek where John André’s ghost comes to a halt.

 As with many ghosts, as the years go by the recollections fade and the sightings dwindle to nothing.
 Perhaps it is the busy cars on what was the old road drowning out the sound of hoofbeats, or perhaps the more we forget, the more the spook begins to fade; as if the haunting is only as present as memory is.
 Or, because this is Sleepy Hollow, there is only room for one phantom horseman galloping the streets searching in vain for something that is lost.